Formatting signatures¶

 wrap_signatures_with_css : bool =

-is specified.
-Also disabled automatically if the global or domain-specificmaximum_signature_line_length
+clang_format_styleorblack_format_styleis specified.
+Also disabled automatically if the global or domain-specificmaximum_signature_line_lengthoption is enabled.

 -